OneKey-Network/addressability-framework/mvp-spec/dsp-api.md

 ### Verify the Seed

 The Audit Log contains a Seed.

-The UTF-8 string for the Seed must be built as
-followed:
+The signature input for the Seed must be built as follows:

 ```
 seed.source.domain + '\u2063' +